rtreddick/rtreddick.github.io/docs/collections/_posts/2023-02-28-no-time-like-the-present.md

 ---
-title: "No Time Like the Present (To Build Your Website with Jeckyll and GitHub Pages)"
+title: "No Time Like the Present (To Build Your Website with Jekyll and GitHub Pages)"
 ---

 {: .note-title }